light-mode-image

 5. Follow the issuance workflow instructions to claim the credential.

-You should now see a credential in your wallet that includes the age claim, which was retrieved from your configured Claims source.
-MATTR VII obtains this claim by querying the Claims source using the user's email—either supplied by the authentication provider (Authorization Code flow) or specified in the credential offer (Pre-authorized Code flow).
+You should now see an mDL in your wallet that includes the holder's resident address (resident_address, resident_city, resident_state, resident_postal_code), which was retrieved from your configured Claims source.
+MATTR VII obtained these claims by querying the Claims source using the holder's driver's licence number as a query parameter—either supplied by the authentication provider (Authorization Code flow) or specified in the credential offer (Pre-authorized Code flow).

 What's next?